Metamaquina/Printrun/README.md

 A precompiled version is available at http://koti.kapsi.fi/~kliment/printrun/

 ## GNU/Linux

+Some distributions require the user to be added to the '''dialout''' group, otherwise access to the USB-Serial port is blocked (resulting in the inability to connect to the printer).

 ### Ubuntu/Debian/Trisquel

 You can run Printrun directly from source, as there are no packages available yet.
 Fetch and install the dependencies using